retro16/acsi2stm/README.md

 * Expose raw SD cards as ACSI hard disks connected to the Atari.
 * Expose ACSI hard disk image files as hard disks connected to the Atari.

+It can also work on STs with broken DMA chips by using the PIO firmware.

 It also provides an UltraSatan compatible real-time clock if you add a simple 3V lithium battery such as a CR2032.

 The hardware is a custom PCB that can be order preassembled directly from [JLCPCB](https://jlcpcb.com).
 See [quick_start](doc/quick_start.md) for more information.
 The PCB attaches directly on the DB19 port at the back of your ST.
-The PCB has 3 microSD card slots, and the code supports up to 5 SD card readers.
+The PCB has 3 microSD card slots, the Super Compact PCB has only 1 microSD slot, and the code supports up to 5 SD card readers.

-Due to many issues with counterfeit or defective Blue Pill boards online, building new designs/units based on Blue Pill boards is discouraged.
+Due to many issues with counterfeit or defective Blue Pill boards sold online, building new designs/units based on Blue Pill boards is discouraged.

 Legacy hardware based on Blue Pill designs are supported to various degrees.
 All units that were built for firmware version 3.00 and later can be upgraded to the latest version.
 Units built for firmware version 2.xx need the legacy variant.
 Units built for firmware 1.xx need hardware modifications.

-It can also work on STs with broken DMA chips by using the PIO firmware.

 See [RELEASE NOTES](release_notes.md) for details about the current version.